For second day, NIA raids six NGOs, trusts in Delhi, Srinagar in terror funding case

 It added that a new case was registered based on credible information that the non-governmental organisations are using funds for terrorist activities.

-The locations raided included the offices of English newspaper Greater Kashmir and NGO Athroot, the home of human rights activist Khurram Parvez, and a houseboat named HB Hilton in the Dal Lake, IANS reported.
+The locations raided on Wednesday included the offices of English newspaper Greater Kashmir and NGO Athroot, the home of human rights activist Khurram Parvez, and a houseboat named HB Hilton in the Dal Lake, IANS reported.
 Officials from the National Investigation Agency were assisted by the local police and the Central Reserve Police Forces.

 The premises of Parvez’s associates Parvez Ahmad Bukhari, Parvez Ahmad Matta and Bengaluru-based associate Swati Sheshadri and Parveena Ahanger, the chairperson of Association of Parents of Disappeared Persons were also searched.
 Several “incriminating documents and electronic devices” have been seized, the NIA said.